Home Buying Checklist: 23 Steps to Follow

 Step 20: Get a Professional Inspection - Essential Property Check

-Never skip this ($400-$600 investment).
-This professional property check covers foundation, electrical systems, and roof condition.
+Never skip this ($400-$600 cost).
+This expert check covers the base, power systems, and roof.
 Attend in person.
 Ask questions.
-Check property boundaries are clearly marked and match title documents.
+Check that property edges are marked and match title papers.

 Use property check findings to renegotiate or walk away.
 The inspector will check property systems, structure, and boundaries.